History of Michaelwood services

 See also: M5 Service Area Planning

-Their amenity building consisted of toilets and a workshop on one side of a walkway, and a shop and a snack bar on the other.
-Originally the restaurant had large windows, a brown tiled floor, green bench seats and oak-coloured tables.
+Their amenity building was designed by Blair and Curd.
+It consisted of toilets and a workshop on one side of a walkway, and a shop and a snack bar on the other.
+Originally the restaurant had large windows, a brown tiled floor, green bench seats and oak-coloured tables; it was open from 7am to 10:30pm.
 Outside was a small parking area with two rows for cars in front of two rows for HGVs.
 The filling station was on the other side of the building, ensuring the temporary layout would remain small.

-The temporary buildings were deliberately placed next to the motorway, so that the best position (offering "woodland views") would become parking areas that could easily have new buildings built on them.
+The temporary buildings were deliberately placed next to the motorway, so that the best position (offering "woodland views") would become parking areas that could easily have better buildings built on them at a later date.
 Thornbury Rural District Council wanted to see a caravan park built here too, but the Ministry of Transport said it would be difficult to run and would be abused.
-The Ministry did, however, build some extremely high-standard entry slip roads, probably to leave space for the expansion.
+The Ministry did build some extremely high-standard entry slip roads, probably to leave space for the expansion.

 Recent Changes